otsaloma/pan-transit/providers/README.md

   agency uses to refer to a particular line or a vehicle type.

 * **`description`** should be a short one-line description of the stop, e.g. an address.
-If your API does not provide this, use some placeholder, e.g. "Stop".
+If your API does not provide this, you can e.g. list the vehicle types ("Bus, tram") or use something as generic as "Stop".

 * **`id`** should be the unique ID (string) of the stop.
 If your API does not provide stop IDs, but the stop names are unique, then duplicate the names as IDs.

-* **`lines`** should be a list of lines passing through the stop, with "name" and "destination" for each line.
+* **`line_summary`** should be a single or multiple line string summary of the lines passing through the stop.
 These are used in stop listings to provide additional details.
+If your provider groups different directions as a single stop, you might want just a line listing, e.g.
+  "14, 17, 18".
+If different directions have separate stops, you might want to include destinations as in the above example.

 * **`name`** should be the name of the stop and is shown prominently as first thing in stop listings and page title when viewing departures.